mnr/writing-wip/kwak-anthology.md

 The bedroom has a dresser, bed, and desk cluttered with electronic parts.
 Meters, breadboards, wires; all things an electronics engineer might use.
 The bed is neat; the floor picked up except for a few kitchen utensils thrown in by the explosion.

-Araci pulls up Dakota’s publicly shared digital records, including pictures of her living in Montevideo, always smiling, often in a plaza.
+Araci pulls up Dakota’s publicly shared digital records.
 In a video dated January 2059, a guy named Robin Lopez appears.
-Araci traces Robin back to Portland, Oregon.
-He had visited Montevideo for an open source software convention.
-That spring, Dakota boarded a plane to Portland for a long weekend.
-A month later Robin returns to Montevideo and frolicks at Playa de Los Pocitos in daylight - dances at night.
-The videos become playful and intimate, leading up to Dakota’s move to Portland.
+The videos become playful and intimate, leading up to their move to this apartment.

-In Montevideo, she was employed by a publically held ransomware company.
 Her resume currently lists her as a consultant with “Abundancy,” a non-profit involved in food advocacy.
 It is part Greenpeace, part Free Software Foundation, part Earth First, part Right to Repair.
 It does not describe her job duties.

 Robin Lopez also works for Abundancy.
-Araci could request a DNA test, but Robin surely owns the second toothbrush.
 His absence in this room is a gaping hole in the narrative.
 He isn't a man of mystery; he has his own complete internet story.
 But he picked an interesting moment to go missing.
 Araci makes a note to find him.

 “The scan is ready,” said Officer Guadalupe Reyes.
 She is one of the many people swarming the condominium.
 She pushes a few buttons on the back of a camera.
 “I’ve put the render in the report folder.
 You interested in grabbing some dinner tonight?”